-If you’re looking for a great bottle of Irish whiskey, you might want to learn more about this popular spirit first.
+If you’re looking to buy a great bottle of Irish whiskey, you might want to learn more about this popular spirit first.
 What makes Irish whiskey so special?

 1. Irish Whiskey is Produced Solely in Ireland

 We mentioned this above, but it’s worth reiterating that Irish whiskey can only be produced on the island of Ireland.
-This means that it can technically be a product of the Republic of Ireland or the country of Northern Ireland in the United Kingdom.
+This means that it can technically be a product of the Republic of Ireland or the country of Northern Ireland which is part of the United Kingdom.

 2. Irish Whiskey Has a Long History

-Whiskeys from around the world can trace their heritage to Ireland.
+Whiskeys from around the world can trace their heritage to Ireland (although the Scots might beg to differ).
 The process of distilling the spirit may have been transferred from Ireland to Scotland thanks to traveling monks.
-According to Master of Malt, these monks were producing something called uisce beatha, which evolved into usquebaugh and then, finally, whisky (without the e).
+According to Master of Malt, these monks were producing something called uisce beatha, which evolved into usquebaugh and then, finally, whisky (without the “e”).

-For most of the hundreds of years that both Ireland and Scotland have been producing whiskey, the Irish product was considered superior.
-Throughout the 17th and 18th centuries, Irish whiskey was exported around the world, and people quickly developed a taste for the warm flavors produced using the traditional pot still distillation.
-By 1800, there were more than 1,000 distilleries in Ireland, and Jameson and Power had already established their names as top producers.
-During this time, the extra ‘e’ was added to whiskey from Ireland in order to set the liquor apart from competitors.
+For the centuries that both Ireland and Scotland have been producing whiskey, the Irish product was considered superior.
+Throughout the 17th and 18th centuries, Irish whiskey was exported around the world, and people quickly developed a taste for the warm flavors produced using the traditional pot-still distillation.
+By 1800, there were more than 1,000 distilleries in Ireland, and Jameson and Powers had already established their names as top producers.
+During this time, the extra “e” was added to whiskey from Ireland in order to set the liquor apart from competitors.
 By the end of the 19th century, Irish distillers accounted for 70% of the world whiskey market, according to Forbes.

 However, the industry suffered in the years ahead.
-In the 20th century, producers faced religious abstinence campaigns in Ireland and abroad, two world wars, the Easter Rising, the Irish Civil War, the Great Depression and trade wars between Ireland and the United Kingdom.
+In the 20th century, producers faced religious abstinence campaigns in Ireland and abroad, two World Wars, the Easter Rising, the Irish Civil War, the Great Depression, American Prohibition, and trade wars between Ireland and the United Kingdom.